-A task force comprised of COTA board members and management team have spent ten months in order to compose our thoughts and perspective on the term regenerative and how to ensure that there is clarity for consumers and the industry as this term becomes more widely used.
+In 2020, a task force comprised of COTA board members and management team have spent ten months in order to compose our thoughts and perspective on the term regenerative and how to ensure that there is clarity for consumers and the industry as this term becomes more widely used.
 As there are programs, such as the Regenerative Organic Certified (ROC) program, which have well-defined standards, third party oversight system and a robust standards setting process, we felt it was important to distinguish programs such as ROC from the general term regenerative which is being used frequently without any formal definition.
-Below is our key points which is complemented by our larger position paper.
+Below are the key points, complemented by our larger position paper.

 - Regenerative agriculture should be built on practices that do not rely on agrichemicals such as fossil fuel derived pesticides or fertilizers, as these are known to have detrimental effects on soil health.

 - Regenerative agriculture should be based on continuously adding and improving practices that maintain or enhance soil health and carbon capture.

 - Regenerative agriculture should be based on a holistic approach where total systems health is valued over short-term gains.